devansh-ios/weatherApp/README.md

 # weatherApp

+What I learn

-Why : want to learn to work with API
+to work with API

 API : openWeatherApp